hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/update-by-primary-key.md

 Optimistic locking can detect if a row has been modified between it's read and it's updated.
-This can be useful to detect race conditions and act accordingly when multiple processes are modifying the same row simultaneously.
-See
-[Optimistic Locking](../config/tags/version-control-column.md#optimistic-locking) for configuration details.
+This can be useful to detect race conditions and act accordingly when multiple processes are modifying or deleting the same row simultaneously.
+See [Optimistic Locking](../config/tags/version-control-column.md#optimistic-locking) for configuration details.

-The example above has been enhanced by adding a new column `row_version` and enabling optimistic locking in the table using the `<version-control-column>` tag.
+The example above has been enhanced by adding a new column `row_version` and by enabling optimistic locking in the table using the `<version-control-column>` tag.
 It now detects changes in the row:

 ```sql